paldhous/ucb/2016/dataviz/md_raw/datasets_raw.md

 You will need to create an account.
 I can help if you have problems querying and downloading data,.

-The codebook `SWITRS_codebook.pdf` explains the fields in these tables, and how they should be joined.
+The [codebook](./data/SWITRS_codebook.pdf) explains the fields in these tables, and how they should be joined.